Summer Undergraduate Research Experience (SURE)

 WHO should apply?

-- Applicants must be undergraduate students who are not in the final year of their degree course.
+- Applications are open to students registered in an undergraduate programme within the School of Medicine, who are not in the final year of their degree course.

 - Each applicant may submit only one application.